aofarrel/Dockstore-Dictionary/outputs/output.rst

 ----------------
 	An initiative funded by :ref:`dict NHLBI` to connect several cloud-based bioinformatics platforms together to increase reproducibility in bioinformatics.
 Involves Dockstore, :ref:`dict Terra`, Seven Bridges, Gen3, and PIC-SURE.

-This term as we define it here is associated with NIH and may have different definitions in other contexts.
+.. note:: This term as we define it here is associated with NIH and may have different definitions in other contexts.
 Further reading: `<https://biodatacatalyst.nhlbi.nih.gov/>`_

 .. updated 2022-05-10